GNOME-Nepal/site-server/CONTRIBUTING.md

    Implement your changes in the relevant files.

 3. **Test your changes:**
     Ensure your changes work as intended and do not introduce new issues.
-Make sure that the docker image thus created is runnable and doesn't create furthure issues furing build or any production cases.
+Make sure that the Docker image thus created is runnable and doesn't cause furthur issues during build or in production.

 4. **Lint your changes:**
     Inside the virtual environment, use the following commands
     ```
-    python -m black . # this will format your code to meet our coding standards
+    python -m black . # Formats your code to meet our coding standards
-    python -m flake8 # this will tell you about unused variables and linitng issues that you will need to improve.
+    python -m flake8  # Identifies unused variables and linting issues
     ```

-    Please note that our workflow will ignore your changes if it doesn't run or linting is missing.
-If you want any help with that, please create a PR and then ask the help from maintainer.
+    Please note that our workflow will ignore your changes if it doesn't run or if linting is failing.
+If you need any help with that, feel free to create a PR and ask the help from maintainer.

-4. **Commit your changes:**
+5. **Commit your changes:**
    ```bash
    git add .
    git commit -m "Description of the changes"
    ```

-5. **Push your changes:**
+6. **Push your changes:**
    ```bash
    git push origin your-branch-name
    ```